iotaledger/introduction-docs/docs/tutorials/one_click_private_tangle.md

 But now let us see how we can launch our Tangle via a "single click".
 We have two options: through the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B095WQQTNG/) or through any [Docker-enabled machine](#one-click-private-tangle-on-any-docker-enabled-vm).

-## Deploying your Tangle in "One Click" on AWS
+## Deploying Your Tangle in "One Click" on AWS

 To materialize on AWS using the deployment architecture described above, go to the AWS Marketplace and install this [product](https://aws.amazon.com/marketplace/pp/B095WQQTNG/) and follow the [instructions](https://github.com/iotaledger/one-click-tangle/blob/chrysalis/hornet-private-net/README_AWS.md).
 That's it!.